msalvimjr/webpage-dcc/content/service/_index.md

 - Program committee member of the 35th IEEE Computer Security Foundations Symposium (CSF 2022)
 - Program committee member of the 8th International Conference on Information Systems Security and Privacy (ICISSP 2022)
 - Program committee member of the XXII Brazilian Symposium on Information and Computational Systems Security (SBSeg 2022)
-- Program commitee of the VI Encontro de Teoria da Computação (ETC 2021)
+- Program committee of the VI Encontro de Teoria da Computação (ETC 2021)
 - Jury member of the 6th CNIL-Inria Privacy Award
 - Jury member of the Caspar Bowden Award for Outstanding Research in Privacy Enhancing Technologies 2022

 #### 2021
 - Program committee member of the 34th IEEE Computer Security Foundations Symposium (CSF 2021)
 - Program committee member of the 21st Privacy Enhancing Technologies Symposium (PETs 2021)	2021
-- Program commmitee member of the 7th International Conference on Information Systems Security and Privacy (ICISSP 2021)
+- Program committee member of the 7th International Conference on Information Systems Security and Privacy (ICISSP 2021)
 - Program committee member of the XXI Brazilian Symposium on Information and Computational Systems Security (SBSeg 2021)

 #### 2020